Mobile Responsive Web Design in Kenya: Why Your Business Needs Mobile-First Development

 User Experience Factors

-• Single-column layouts for easy scrolling
+• Single-column layouts for easy vertical scrolling

-• Simplified navigation menus
+• Simplified navigation and clear CTAs

 Mobile-First Design Principles for Kenyan Businesses